microsoft/accessibility-insights-action/docs/ado-extension-inputs.md

 -   `scanTimeout` (int).
 Default: `90000`.
 The maximum timeout in milliseconds for the scan (excluding dependency setup).

 -   `failOnAccessibilityError` (boolean).
 Default: `true`.
-Fail the task if there are any accessibility issues.
-See [Intentional failures](#intentional-failures) for more information.
+Fail the task if _any_ accessibility issues are detected, even if they are also present in the baseline file.

 -   `baselineFile` (string).
 The old baseline file path, a new baseline will be generated with the same name.
 If unspecified, the baseline option will be disabled.
-If you specify the `baselineFile` option, you will generally want to set the `failOnAccessibilityError` option to false.
-See [Intentional failures](#intentional-failures) for more information.
+If a baseline is used, the task will fail if _any_ changes are detected between the baselined results and the current results.
+This behavior is independent of the value of `failOnAccessibilityError`

 -   `singleWorker` (boolean).
 Default: `true`.
 To get deterministic scanning results when this value is set to `false`, make sure the value for `maxUrls` is larger than the total number of URLs in the website being scanned.